 Aquatic sports are also available in this area during the season between March to August.

 The Jivaneshwar temple is another temple that is very near the beach

-The nearest airport to reach this place is the Chatrapathi Shivaji International Airport.
+The nearest airport to reach this place is the Chhatrapati Shivaji Maharaj International Airport.

 The nearest railhead some 57 km away is Mangoan Railway Station.
 This station is well connected to main cities in Maharashtra and cities of India